Monica MontesaAugust 15, 2024

 6. Measure results and adjust course.
 Nothing is ever set in stone when it comes to marketing recruitment, especially on social media.
 It’s okay to go back to the drawing board if you don’t see results.
 Measure, iterate, and try different tactics.

 Your social media presence is a part of your employer brand and reputation.
-It’s also a key recruitment marketing strategy.
+It’s also a key recruitment strategy.
 With that in mind, it’s important to know what to avoid so you don’t negatively impact your employer brand or your recruitment marketing strategy.

 Here are four mistakes to avoid on social media: